davidlai-webstandard/diff_image_backups/README.md

 # blk_hash, blk_genpatch, blk_patch

 These 3 programs will assist you in creating a backup system for large disk images.

+# Compiling

+see the Makefile

+On Linux you will need to have the usual dev tools like the C compiler and make, etc..

+You will also need to load the openssl-devel package for the header files and libs.
+The program will compile against 1.0.0 and 1.1.0 openssl.
+There were some significant API changes between them but the code takes care of it.

+optionally make the -dbg version of the program if you want to take a crack at running the debugger against it.  best of luck.

+# Differential Backups

 One of the problems with backups of entire disk images is you will need to store gigantic image files (10Gig - 200 Gig or more).
 Image size are on the order  of the size of the hard drives.
 If you plan to do a daily backup the storage needs will soon overwhelm even the largest storage servers.